jaikhanna/FasType/README.md

 7. Type <b>gem which cocoapods</b> - This should tell you if you have cocoapods installed or not.
 If not then run <b>sudo gem install cocoapods</b>.
 8. Run <b>pod install</b> and wait till the command finishes running.
 9. Now, you can connect your device and run the app by clicking on the play/build & run button in Xcode.
 10. This might give you an error saying that the developer profile is not trusted.
-To fix this, go to your device Settings->General ->Device Management->Your Apple ID->Trust "Your Apple ID"->Trust.
+To fix this, go to your device Settings ->General->Device Management->Your Apple ID->Trust "Your Apple ID"->Trust.
 11. You can now go back to Xcode and run the app again.
 12. The final step - <b>Enjoy!</b>